oscar8880/landing-page/README.md

 ### A landing page for a fictional business: 'Shift.io'.

-The page is landing-page is structured in the following way:
+The page is structured in the following way:

 - A header
 - A navigation bar which follows the user as they scroll through the page